 Note: there are many internet browsers out there with different procedures for changing their homepage, so we are just covering the most popular ones in this article.
 If you are having trouble changing your browser’s home screen and your browser isn’t covered in this tutorial, feel free to contact us!

 1. Open Chrome.
-Click the hamburger menu in the upper-right corner of the browser and select Settings.
+Click the three-dot menu in the upper-right corner of the browser and select Settings.

 2. In the Appearance section, toggle “Show home button” on, and select the option to “Enter a custom web address”.
 Enter www.lessannoyingcrm.com/app/Workspace.